Art-of-WiFi/UniFi-API-browser/README.md

 - switch between default Bootstrap theme and the [Bootswatch] (https://bootswatch.com/) themes
 - an "About" modal which shows version information for PHP, cURL and the UniFi Controller
 - very easy setup with minimal dependencies
-- timing details of API queries can be useful to "benchmark" your controller
+- timing details of API calls can be useful to "benchmark" your UniFi Controller
-- useful tool when developing applications that make use of the API
+- useful tool when developing applications that make use of the UniFi Controller API
-- the API exposes more data than is visible through the Controller's web interface which makes the tool useful for troubleshooting purposes
+- the API exposes more data than is visible through the UniFi controller's web interface which makes the tool useful for troubleshooting purposes
-- comes bundled with an extensive PHP class for access to the UniFi Controller API, which supports even more API Endpoints
+- comes bundled with an extensive PHP class for access to the UniFi Controller API, which supports even more API endpoints
 - debug mode to troubleshoot cURL connections (set `$debug` to `true` in the config file to enable debug mode)

 ### Data collections/API endpoints currently implemented in the API browser